trytouca/trytouca/examples/python/02_python_basic_api/README.md

-# Touca Node.js SDK
+# Touca Python SDK

-In the [previous tutorial](../01\_node_minimal), we showed how to write and run a simple Touca test using our Node.js SDK.
+In the [previous tutorial](../01\_python_minimal), we showed how to write and run a simple Touca test using our Python SDK.
 But our `is_prime` example was too minimal to show how Touca can help us describe the behavior and performance of real-world software workflows.